wearefair/gurl/README.md

 ### Reference for JSON Types
 You should format JSON according to the protobuf docs laid out [here](https://developers.google.com/protocol-buffers/docs/proto3#json).

+### Caveats/Places to Improve
+Caveats:
+- This only supports unary calls

+Places to improve:
+- Configurable log levels
+- gurl configurations that are local to a project
+- Pass in proto files as an arg instead of as a configuration

 ### Special Thanks
 Huge props to [jhump](https://github.com/jhump) for his [protoreflect](https://github.com/jhump/protoreflect) package, which gurl makes heavy use of.